 5 Russell Group universities

-"I sat in my room at 11pm wanting to call home — and realised it was 4am in Bangladesh.
-That's when I knew messaging wasn't enough."
+“I sat in my room at 11pm wanting to call home — and realised it was 4am in my country.
+That’s when I knew messaging wasn’t enough.”

-We're seeking a pilot partnership at Manchester — backed by wellbeing teams, student services, and international offices.
+We're seeking a university pilot partnership — backed by wellbeing teams, student services, and international offices.